Serock3/TIF345-Advanced-simulation-and-machine-learning/README.md

 ## [A Galton board on a rocking ship](TIF345_Project_3__A_Galton_board_on_a_rocking_ship.pdf)

-In this report we investigate the use of the Approximate Bayesian  omputation (ABC) algorithm, supported by a neural network (NN), to reverse engineer the parameters for a toy model of a Galton board on a rocking ship.
+In this report we investigate the use of the approximate Bayesian computation (ABC) algorithm, supported by a neural network (NN), to reverse engineer the parameters for a toy model of a Galton board on a rocking ship.

 A Galton board (bean machine) is a device that produces a normal distribution by utilizing the law of big numbers.
 It consists of rows of pegs where balls can roll a step to the left or the right at each row.
 Our toy model has 31 rows, giving 32 possible end positions for each ball, and two parameters ![formula](https://render.githubusercontent.com/render/math?math=\alpha) and ![formula](https://render.githubusercontent.com/render/math?math=s).
 The parameter ![formula](https://render.githubusercontent.com/render/math?math=\alpha) describes a simplified moment of inertia, i.e. the tendency for a ball to continue rolling in the same direction again for the next peg, while ![formula](https://render.githubusercontent.com/render/math?math=s) describes the incline of the rocking ship that the Galton board is situated on.
 The probability of a ball rolling to the right is then given by